CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 5. In the GUI smoke test, load a model with `extensions [xw]`, create a tab, create each bundled widget kind, reorder tabs via `xw:set-order`, rename tabs via `xw:set-title`, remove tabs, and run `xw:select-tab` by index and by key.
 6. Test user-driven widget changes in the GUI and confirm state updates flow back to `xw:get` and `xw:of`.
 7. Test button commands and `xw:on-change` callbacks because they touch NetLogo job/context internals.
-8. Review `primitiveMetadataFallback()` and decide whether it should remain as a supported build-time mechanism or be replaced with a cleaner NetLogo 7 metadata approach.
+8. Review `primitiveMetadataFallback()` after the rest of the migration is stable and decide whether the current sbt-to-`PrimsJson` handoff should remain as supported build infrastructure.
 9. Review and clean the suspicious exception handling in `extension/util/package.scala`.
 10. Update user and developer documentation for NetLogo 7, Scala 3, Java 17, and any installation changes.
 When updating NetLogo code examples, use concise one-argument anonymous procedure syntax such as `[ value -> ... ]`; keep bracketed argument lists for multi-argument anonymous procedures such as `[ [a b] -> ... ]`.